Paltoudara/_SINGLE_LINKED_LIST_/README.md

 12) add_unique_after has exactly the same behavior as the insert_after function ,the only thing that is different is that if the element is already at the list and we can see this with the help of a comparator passed to this function ,then nothing happens to the list (see implementation for more details of how this works

-13) unique this function simply removes the duplicates in the list if they exist using again a comparator passed to the function ,WARNING: this function considers that the list is sorted and removes the duplicates this way otherwise we would need another way to tell if there were duplicates in the list in order to remove it
+13) unique this function simply removes the duplicates in the list if they exist using again a comparator passed to the function ,WARNING: this function considers that the list is sorted and removes the duplicates this way, otherwise we would need another way to tell if there were duplicates in the list in order to remove them